ignc-research/blender-gen/README.md

 1. Place random texture images in the ./distractor_textures and ./object_textures folders.
 1. Set the test parameter in the config.py file to True, render one image and inspect the Blender scene.
 1. Change the camera parameters cam_* as needed in the config.py file.
-1. Set the test parameter to False and set numberOfRenders to the desired number of images.
+1. Set the test parameter to False and set number_of_renders to the desired number of images.
 Start the rendering process.

 ### Files
 If you want to use random COCO background images, download e.g. the [COCO dataset](http://images.cocodataset.org/zips/train2017.zip) and unzip the images into the folder ./bg/coco